-My research focuses on the dynamics of population health and aging, and encompasses two interconnected areas: (1) social structure and inequality in health; and (2) population process of aging and mortality.
-In the first area, I have investigated health consequences of various social structures, institutions, and policies (e.g., income inequality, medicine, marriage, marriage market, and one-child policy); the role of selection vs. causation in the health production process (e.g., marriage and health, education and health); and the trends of socioeconomic and demographic disparities in health.
-In the second area, I have investigated population heterogeneity (at geographic level, e.g., country, and group level, e.g., race) and temporal trends (age, period, cohort) in mortality and life span; the role of cohort evolution and mortality selection in the cohort trend of demographic and biological aging; the origins and pathways of health and mortality across the life course; the impact of life course dynamics of obesity on mortality; and the role of selection in health production and aging process.
+My research focuses on the dynamics of population health and aging, and encompasses two interconnected areas: social and policy determinants of health; and population process of aging and mortality.
+I have investigated health consequences of various social structures, institutions, and policies; the trends of socioeconomic and demographic disparities in health; trend and heterogeneity in aging, mortality, and life span; the origins and pathways of health and mortality across the life course; the impact of life course dynamics of obesity on mortality; and the role of selection in health production and aging process.

 Population Process of Aging and Mortality

-The second line examines the cohort forces in the life course pattern of health, aging, and mortality.
 I have systematically investigated the trend of the rate of demographic aging and the rate of biological aging (i.e., senescence) across birth cohorts born since mid-18th century among 7 developed countries.
 I study the effects of cohort evolution and mortality selection on this trend and the implications for the study of limits on the human lifespan and evolution of aging (Demography 2014).
 The joint effect of cohort evolution and mortality selection on cohort life-course mortality pattern leads me to further investigate its consequence on epidemiological transition in less developed countries and the implications on the high level of chronic diseases burden in these countries during the age of degenerative and man-made diseases.
 My work with Siwei Cheng (NYU) uses simulation technique to generate cohort level aggregate mortality pattern from individual level mortality curve which enables me to test several fundamental hypotheses in biodemography of aging (Biodemography and Social Biology 2019).
-Recent work with Emma Zang (Duke) investigates the early and middle adulthood mortality pattern across birth cohorts in the U.S. (IJE 2018).
+Recent work with Emma Zang (Duke) investigates the early and middle adulthood mortality pattern across birth cohorts in the U.S. (IJE 2019).
 My ongoing work studies the role of cohort forces in the origins of health and mortality.

 Modeling Trends in Health Disparities and Life Expectancy Gap